 [ Find all visual schedule resources here. ]

-You can grab the free flip visual schedule base template in the Resource Library here.
+You can grab the free flip visual schedule base template here.

-The video above shows you how to make a stationary flip visual schedule, or one where you cannot change out the visual pieces of the schedule.
+The video below shows you how to make a stationary flip visual schedule, or one where you cannot change out the visual pieces of the schedule.

 If you want a more editable schedule to adapt to the daily changes of teaching, you can follow the steps below to make an editable flip visual schedule.
 (Editable meaning using velcro to change out the visual schedule pieces when the schedule changes.)